vcl/vcl/modules/select/README.md

 The select is a specialization of the _embedded input group_ (which is itself made from an input and a button).
 The basic version allows only to select values.
-Note that the input is using the `readonly` property and the `vclReadonly` class.
+Note that the input is using the `readonly` property and the `readonly` class.

 [basic example](/demo/example-basic.html)

-With the `vclSelectEditable` modifier, the input also allows write access.
+With the `select-editable` modifier, the input also allows write access.
 This is useful to add new entries or allowing the input of a phrase for filtering the selectable items.